Unsupervised Learning-based Calibration Scheme for Rough Volatility Models: BSPDE model

 which is a random field for $(t,x) \in [0, T] \times \bbR$.
-For the European call option, $h(\cdot) := \br{\cdot - K}^+$.
-Due to the lack of Markov property for the pair $\br{X_t, V_t}$, it is impossible to represent $u_t(x)$ by a conventional deterministic PDE.
-It is established in \cite{bayer2022pricing} that $u_t(x)$ together with another random field $\psi_t(x)$ satisfies the following BSPDE (or the so-called stochastic Black-Scholes equation):
+For a European call option, the payoff function $h(\cdot) = \br{\cdot - K}^+$.
+Given the non-Markovian nature of the pair $\br{X_t, V_t}$, representing $u_t(x)$ via a conventional deterministic PDE is not feasible.
+However, \cite{bayer2022pricing} established that the pair of random fields $(u, \psi)$ constitutes a weak solution to the following BSPDE in the sense of \cite[Definition 2.1]{bayer2022pricing}: